New York City Subway stations: Turnstiles and entrance gates

 New turnstile designs were introduced in the 2020s.
 The MTA announced in 2021 that it would install wide-aisle fare gates for disabled passengers at five subway stations by mid-2022; the implementation of these fare gates was delayed by a year.
 Additionally, in an attempt to reduce fare evasion, the MTA exhibited several designs for half-height and full-height Plexiglas turnstiles in May 2023, which would replace the existing waist-high turnstiles.
 On December 4, 2023, the first wide aisle fare gates were installed at Sutphin Boulevard–Archer Avenue–JFK Airport station.
 Within two months, there was a slight increase in fare-paying riders at the station, although passengers were able to evade fares merely by leaning over the new turnstiles and activating the motion sensors.
 Following adjustments to the turnstiles, the MTA announced in May 2024 that the new turnstiles would be installed at fifteen stations by the end of that year, but the installation of the turnstiles was delayed.
+As of 2025, the MTA planned to install the new turnstiles at 150 stations in four years.

-The MTA has also tested out other features to prevent fare evasion, including low metal fins on each arm of a turnstile, as well as high spiked panels between separate turnstiles.
+The MTA has also tested out other features to prevent fare evasion.
+These have included low metal fins or "sleeves" on each arm of a turnstile, to dissuade potential fare evaders from squeezing through the gaps between the arms, as well as high spiked panels between separate turnstiles.
+In December 2025, the MTA announced that these features would be installed in almost every station.